Donna831500/Natural_Language_Processing/Classify Users' Rating Based on their Review Texts/part 1/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install following packages or with Anaconda:
+Use the package manager [pip](https://pip.pypa.io/en/stable/) or Anaconda to install following packages :

 - pandas
 - numpy